 Section 1 would provide that DEQ may use public buildings and public schools for public hearings without charge, except for custodial and utility fees.
-Use of such buildings would not, however, be permitted at times during the school day, or otherwise interfere with normal school activities or functions normally.
+Use of such buildings would not, however, be permitted at times during the school day, or at times that would otherwise interfere with normal school activities or functions.
 In addition, DEQ's use of such buildings would be subject to reasonable rules and regulations of the governing body having control over such buildings.